NATIONAL MECHANISM FOR PREVENTION OF TORTURE

 - Rules of Organization and Operation of the Defensor del Pueblo

-- Criminal Procedure Act. promulgated by Royal Decree of 14 September 1882.
-(Available only in Spanish)
+- Organic Law 1/1979, of 26 September, of the General Penitentiary Criminal Procedure Act. promulgated by Royal Decree of 14 September 1882 (Only available in Spanish)

 - Organic Law 13/1985.
-9 December, of the Military Penal Code.
-(Available only in Spanish)
+9 December, of the Military Penal Code (Only available in Spanish)

 - Organic Law 2/1986 of 13 March, on Security Forces.
 (BOE no. 63/14-III-1986).
-(Available only in Spanish)
+(Only available in Spanish)

 - Organic Law 1/1992 of 21 February, on Protection of Public Safety.
-(BOE no. 46/22-II-1992).
-(Available only in Spanish)
+(BOE no. 46/22-II-1992) (Only available in Spanish)

-- Organic Law 10/1995 of 23 November, of the Penal Code
+- Organic Law 10/1995 of 23 November, of the Penal Code (Only available in Spanish)

 - Organic Law 4/1997, of 4 August, regulating the use of video cameras by the Security Forces in public places.
-(BOE no. 186jS-VIII-1997).
-(Available only in Spanish)
+(BOE no. 186jS-VIII-1997) (Only available in Spanish)